AequilibraE/qaequilibrae/docs/source/menus_in_detail/public_transport.rst

 ---------------

-Case you have already imported a GTFS feed into your project or you want to open a feed from an AequilibraE project created with Python, you can click on **AequilibraE > Public Transport > Explore Transit** to visualize the Transit routes.
+Case you have already imported a GTFS feed into your project or you want to open a feed from an AequilibraE project created with Python, you can click on **Public Transport > Explore Transit** to visualize the Transit routes.
 While opening the Transit Navigator, you will notice that the layers *patterns*, *routes*, *stops* and *zones* from the GTFS file are going to be displayed in your map canva, and appear in the layers list.